maustin8/dt_classifier/README.md

 python svm_main.py -s dual -r 0.05 0.025 -e 100 -k

 # nn_main
-Note: nvm_main.py must be in the same directory as datasets/ and datasets/ must contain directories bank-note/ which must contain the train and test csv files
+Note: nn_main.py must be in the same directory as datasets/ and datasets/ must contain directories bank-note/ which must contain the train and test csv files

 # To run program:
 Commands:
 Optional </br>

-"-r", "--learn_rate":Choose the initial learning rate [DEFAULT] = 1")
+"-r", "--learn_rate":Choose the initial learning rate [DEFAULT = 1] </br>
-"-d", "--learn_rate_tweak":Choose the learning rate tweak \"d\" [DEFAULT] = 1") "-w", "--width":Choose the width of each hidden layer [DEFAULT] = default from assignment listing") "-e", "--num_epoch":Choose the number of epochs for training [DEFAULT] = 100") "-l", "--depth": Choose the depths of the neural network for bonus [DEFAULT] = default from assignment listing") "-tf", "--tensor": Flag to use tensorflow library for neural network implementation")
+"-d", "--learn_rate_tweak":Choose the learning rate tweak \"d\" [DEFAULT = 1] </br>
+"-w", "--width":Choose the width of each hidden layer [DEFAULT = default from assignment listing] </br>
+"-e", "--num_epoch":Choose the number of epochs for training [DEFAULT = 100] </br>
+"-l", "--depth": Choose the depths of the neural network for bonus [DEFAULT = default from assignment listing] </br>
+"-tf", "--tensor": Flag to use tensorflow library for neural network implementation </br>

 example: </br>
 python n_main.py -w 5 10 25 50 50 -e 100